emmajanedrews/base-template/_posts/2017-10-04-what-does-a-buyer-specialist-really-do.md

 **It is using this local knowledge combined with his real estate expertise that Tyler helps buyers** get into the right house for the best terms.

-Tyler says his job is to make buyers happy, and that exactly what he intends to do.
+Tyler says his job is to make buyers happy, and that's exactly what he intends to do.
 He wants to make sure no buyer overpays for a property, and that the deal goes as smoothly as possible from every angle.&nbsp;

 Tyler has been in this role on our team for over a year now, and he’s doing a great job.&nbsp;